BenYee15/CST8915Assignment-2/README.md

+# Cloud-Native App for Best Buy

-# Updated Application Architecure
+## Updated Application Architecure
 ![Application Architecture](https://github.com/user-attachments/assets/ca090f66-4268-470e-898d-4b3b17f1ca39)

-# Application and Architecture Explanation
+## Application and Architecture Explanation
 The API acts as the entry point and splits between the store-front(customers) and store-admin(employees).
 The store-front sends request to the order-service and product-service, while the store-admin communicates with the makeline-service.
 The order-service send the order to order queue (RabbitMQ).